Iqrarijaz/Sign-up-and-Sign-in-using-Firebase-Flutter/README.md

-# Sign in and Sihn up using firebase Flutter
+# Sign in and Sign up using firebase Flutter

 A new Flutter project.